 Any member of the medical staff may make nominations for the elected positions on the Medical Board.
 Nominees shall be solicited by communication through e-mail, in a written publication, or by announcement at departmental meetings by the chief of service.
 The Dean, School of Medicine shall select the nominating committee.
 The nominating committee will make their selections from the proposed list of nominees.

-Nominees for president, vice president and secretary/treasurer of the Medical Board must be full time physician or dentist members of the Stony Brook faculty.
-A minimum 2 candidates for each position will be submitted to the medical board by the nominating committee for approval prior to the election.
+Nominees for President-Elect and Secretary/Treasurer of the Medical Board must be a physician or dentist member of the Active Attending category of the medical staff and a full time faculty member of the Stony Brook School of Medicine or Dental Medicine.
+The Presidet-Elect must have served on the Medical Board within the previous five years.
+A minimum of 2 candidates for each position will be submitted to the medical board by the nominating committee for approval prior to the election.